 There’s no single test that will tell your doctor if you have dementia.
 It’s a process.
 You may have several of the following, then your doctor will put all the information together to make a diagnosis.

 Cognitive tests: These measure your ability to think.
 They focus on things like memory, counting, reasoning, and language skills.

 For example, your doctor might ask you to draw a clock and mark the hands at a specific time, or give you a short list of words and ask you to remember and repeat them.
-She also might ask you to make easy calculations, such as counting backward from 100 by seven.
+They also might ask you to make easy calculations, such as counting backward from 100 by seven.

 - CT (computerized tomography) scan: Your doctor will take a series of X-rays and put them together to make a more complete picture.